SCW-Aberystwyth/HackyHour/previoustalks.md

 ## Super Computing Wales pre-launch demo, Colin Sauze, Super Computing Wales/Compsci, September 14th 2018

 In this talk i'll introduce the upcoming Super Computing Wales HPC system which is due to launch for general availability on September 24th.

+## ORCID, John Roberts, Research, Business and Innovation, November 9th 2018

+A brief overview of how to use [ORCID](http://orcid.org), a system for uniquely identifying researchers on publications.

+## Handling Spatial Data in the Global-Rural Project,  Anthonia Ijeoma Onyeahialam  and  Jack Reggie Cook, Department of Geography and Earth Sciences, December 7th 2018

+This presentation will highlight the GIS and Geovisualisation work undertaken on the Global-Rural Project.
+It will show the use of GIS to analyse, examine and map global scale globalisation processes, drawing on patterns and relationships to rural communities.
+This presentation will provide an overview of the methods of analysis, mapping and visualisation, the softwares used, some mapping outputs and challenges faced.
+For further information please visit: [https://www.global-rural.org/](https://www.global-rural.org/)